dominguerilla/RPG-COMBAT/Notes/DOCS.md

 # LIMBS Battle System
-All participants in the LIBMS Battle System are referred to as 'fighters'.
+All participants in the LIMBS Battle System are referred to as 'fighters'.
 The implementer of the system is referred to as the 'designer'.

 ## Stats